cdcepi/WNV-forecast-data-2022/data-surveillance/README.md

 ## Data Dictionary
 Data consist of total annual neuroinvasive disease counts reported to ArboNET for counties (n = 3,108) in the 48 states (including the District of
-Columbia) within the contiguous United States from 2000–2021.
+Columbia) within the contiguous United States from 2000–2021 (2021 data are provisional as of April 2022).
 Each line represents all cases for a single county in a single year.
 Zeroes indicate a county did not reported neuroinvasive cases in the given year.
 A detailed description of the fields included in the csv file is included below.